milvus-io/pymilvus/README.md

 Using Milvus python sdk for Milvus
 Download

+## New features
+* Add new metric type `HAMMING`, `JACCARD`, `TANIMOTO` for binary vectors. examples about binary vectors in `examples/example_binary.py`

 ---
-Pymilvus only supports `python >= 3.5`, is fully tested under 3.5, 3.6, 3.7.
+Pymilvus only supports `python >= 3.5`, is fully tested under 3.5, 3.6, 3.7, 3.8.

 Pymilvus can be downloaded via `pip` or `pip3` for python3
 ```$
 $ pip install pymilvus
 ```
-Different versions of Milvus and lowest/highest pymilvus version supported accordingly
+Different versions of Milvus and recommended pymilvus version supported accordingly

 |Milvus version| Recommended pymilvus version |
 |:-----:|:-----:|